 Me: “I know, sorry…the table wants what the table wants.”

 Adam: “How about if we did a Union Jack in different colors of stain rather that painting it?’

 I think I got a little weak in the knees…that was a GREAT idea.
 I started to get excited and imagined us becoming like John and Sherry…doing projects all day every day, sharing blogging responsibility…

 Adam: “Well let’s do this before Elijah wakes up or else we’re screwed.”

 So we tape it off…

-and stain it…Dark Walnut for the blue, Red Chestnut for the red and the natural wood was the white.
+and start to stain it.
+We used dark walnut for the blue, red chestnut for the red, and the natural wood was the white.
 (I know, it’s not the most accurate Union Jack…)